Census Coverage Survey

 A Census Coverage Survey was first carried out in the UK in 2001, although a survey looking at census coverage was first run in Northern Ireland in 1991.
 Similar surveys are standard practice in most countries that take censuses.

-Outlines the extent to which the responses provided in the Census, to both the household and individual questions, were confirmed by (i.e. agreed with) those provided through the Census Quality Survey.
+The 2011 Census Quality Survey outlines the extent to which the responses provided in the Census, to both the household and individual questions, were confirmed by (that is, agreed with) those provided through the Census Quality Survey.